 Graduate study in physics and astronomy is highly individualized.
 Each entering graduate student is assigned a faculty advisor, who assists in preparing a plan of study and in guiding the student's progress.
-All graduate students who intend to pursue a Ph.D. in physics must pass the qualifying exam; see Ph.D. in Physics in the Catalog.
+All graduate students who intend to pursue a Ph.D. in physics must pass the qualifying exam; see the Ph.D. in physics in this section of the Catalog.

 The Master of Science program in physics requires a minimum of 30 s.h. of graduate credit.
 All students must earn the required 30 s.h. of graduate credit in courses numbered 4000 or above, with at least 15 s.h. in courses numbered 5000 or above.
 They must maintain a g.p.a. of at least 3.00.

 Each student's plan of study should provide for as much advanced work as aptitude and previous preparation permit.
 Up to one-third of the program of study may be taken in related scientific fields other than physics (e.g., mathematics, chemistry, astronomy, geology, engineering).

 The degree is offered with thesis or critical essay.
 Students who choose the thesis option must write a thesis based on an original experimental or theoretical investigation that they have conducted.
 Students may earn a maximum of 6 s.h. in PHYS:7990 Research: Physics or PHYS:7992 Individual Critical Study.